 Among the new drug abusers arrested in 2018, 305 of them are below 20 years old, according to the same data.
 This represents a near 30 per cent jump from the previous year.

-Besides beefing up its preventive drug education drive, CNB is also strengthening its rehabilitation program.
+Besides beefing up its preventive education drive, CNB is also strengthening its rehabilitation program.
 “Rehabilitation is for people who have already taken drugs.
 We supervise them very thoroughly for up to 5 years,” said Ms Low.

 Before returning to Singapore, Stephen went through rehab to kick his drug habit.
 But soon after his return, he found himself succumbing to heroin and meth yet again.
-He had obtained his drugs after a chance encounter with a fellow drug abuser in Singapore.
+He had obtained his drugs after a chance encounter with a fellow drug user in Singapore.

 It took him 2 years of discipline and perseverance before he’s finally drug-free.